saveoursecrets/sdk/doc/overview.md

 allows an owner to *time travel* to an earlier point in the history and recover deleted or edited secrets.

+See the [sync docs](/doc/sync.md) for more information on event logs.

 ## Folder

 Folder is the term used to refer to the combined vault and event